-The Inflation Reduction Act of 2022 was signed into law on August 16, 2022, and the CHIPS and Science Act of 2022 was signed into law on August 9, 2022.
-These laws implement new tax provisions, primarily a 15% corporate alternative minimum tax and a nondeductible 1% excise tax on the fair market value of stock repurchased by publicly traded corporations.
-We do not anticipate any other material impact of these provisions.
+The Inflation Reduction Act of 2022 (IRA) was signed into law on August 16, 2022, and the CHIPS and Science Act of 2022 (CHIPS Act) was signed into law on August 9, 2022.
+These laws implemented new tax provisions, primarily a 15% corporate alternative minimum tax and a nondeductible 1% excise tax on the fair market value of stock repurchased by publicly traded corporations.
+In 2024, we paid approximately \$1.6 million in excise taxes related to stock repurchases.
 The two acts also provide various tax credits, several of which are transferable or refundable, for the investment in or production of clean-energy effective January 1, 2023.
-We will continue to evaluate potential tax benefits available under the acts as additional guidance is issued in future periods.